LeandroFernandezRuhl/betkick-api/README.md

 ### Installation

-1. Clone the repository: `git clone https://github.com/your-repo/betkick-api.git)`
+1. Clone the repository: `git clone https://github.com/LeandroFernandezRuhl/betkick-api.git)`
 2. Navigate to the project directory: `cd betkick-api`
 3. Configure the database connection in `src/main/resources/application.properties`
-4. Add an enviroment variable with a [football-data.org](https://www.football-data.org/) API key
+4. Add an environment variable with a [football-data.org](https://www.football-data.org/) API key
-4. Build the project: `./gradlew build`
+5. Build the project: `./gradlew build`

 ### Running the Application

 1. Start the backend server: `./gradlew bootRun`
-2. The server will start on `http://localhost:8080`
+2. The server will start on `http://localhost:8080` on `http://localhost:8080`